EkthaReddy/RISCv-Based-Myth-VSD-Workshop/Day 3/About Lab Work - Day 3.md

   $z = $a + $b;
 ```

-👉 You don’t need to rewrite the logic — only change the stage.
+👉 No need to rewrite the logic — only change the stage.

 ---